tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Platforms:** Web / iOS (WebView)

-TODO: Add number of competitions, start date, etc.

 Crystal Clash is a multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language for competition in asynchronous matches.
 The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new parts for their bots.

 At its heart, Crystal Clash operates similarly to a complex chess game, set in an 8x8 grid arena where bots can move, attack, and deploy special abilities.
 Matches are resolved within a deterministic timeframe as the arena size decreases every few turns, aiming to be the last bot standing to win.
 The bots' actions are dictated by player-programmed scripts, executed each turn, to navigate and combat within the game environment.

 To accommodate the game's asynchronous nature and the use of Tynker's block-based programming language, initially designed for client-side execution in browsers, I developed a specific server-side virtual machine (VM).
 This VM was tailored to interpret the game's unique programming language, ensuring seamless gameplay and script execution across platforms.

-Popular to the time of this writing,
+Popular to the time of this writing, several million matches have been played across numerous seasons.

 - [Crystal Clash Dashboard](https://www.tynker.com/dashboard/student/#/battles/crystalclash)
 - [Assets](https://drive.google.com/drive/folders/1CmqQEERQ3JPsENW-ilyJtkB-i3aYBVia?usp=sharing)